You do not have to buy anything or follow any recipe. Nature WILL make compost.

 contains organisms that help the compost break down.
 Soil also

 helps control odor.
-Also, a shovel-full of finished compost is great.
+You can use a shovel-full of finished compost.

 open compost bowl in your kitchen and dump it on the compost every